Collection Development Policy

 In support of its mission, Escondido Public Library fully endorses the principles documented in the Library Bill of Rights, Freedom to Read and Freedom to View statements of the American Library Association.
 These three documents can be accessed online through the following links:

 The Library upholds the right of the individual to secure information even though the content may be controversial, unorthodox, or unacceptable to others.
-Race, nationality, religion, gender, sexual orientation, and political/social view will not be used as criteria for exclusion of materials.
+Race, nationality, religion, gender, gender identity, sexual orientation, and political/social view will not be used as criteria for exclusion of materials.
 Materials available in the Library present a diversity of viewpoints enabling citizens to make the informed choices necessary in a democracy.

 Responsibility for Selection